muschellij2/neuroc/ss_ct/index.md

 4             Yes Public Complete 2014/05/08
 ```

 In `brain_tab`, we see we have a few collections.
-We are going to use the collection CPTAC-GBM from above.
+We are going to use the collection Head-Neck Cetuximab from above.

 ## Getting Patient Information